 - Parents, guardians and siblings of mentally or physically incapacitated victims or victims of homicide.

 - Foster parents or other caregivers, under certain circumstances.

 - Jail food and commissary

 - Jail gangs

 To get driving histories, you will have to do a driving records search.

 Have you ever had to search for criminal records of someone you know?
 How easy was it?
-Did you search online or did you have to make a phone call to the courthouse? was the information you recieved correct?
+Did you search online or did you have to make a phone call to the courthouse?
+Was the information you received correct?
 There are lots of reasons that folks search for criminal records, and your account could help other people.

 Click here to comment

 The FBI keeps a list of the Ten Most Wanted Fugitives.
 In Chambers County, the Sheriff has a list of most wanted criminals, too.